Before ending up with the current design, a few studies have been made:

 - this is a Java class designed to install the daemon, and (re)start it.
 BroadcastReceiver

 - this is needed to make the app automatically start when the tablet boots.
 Logs

 - provides a screen showing debug logs, useful when developing the software.
 UncaughtExceptionHandler

 - normally, when a Java apps encounters a bug leading to a creash, it stops.
 This handler instead displays some technical information (the stack trace) to help locating the problem without a debugger attached via a PC.
+Compiling and building

 The Java part was developed under Eclipse.
 The daemon is cross-compiled, and stored into the Java app as a raw resource.